daffainfo/ctf-writeup/CTF After Dark - Winter 2023/Star Poet Blog/README.md

 > oh dear... someone finding my password.txt i could not bear... but no fear... encrypted it i did to make it unclear... (*note: flag is all lowercase).
 Visit https://star-poet-blog.acmcyber.com.

 ## About the Challenge
-We have been given a plain website like this
+We were given a plain website like this

 ![preview_1](images/preview_1.png)